pwaring/notes/perl-modules.md

 'A module is simply a file that contains one or more packages, though it’s generally recommended to have one package per module.'
 (Beginning Perl).

+'A distribution is a collection of metadata and one or more modules which forms a single redistributable, testable, and installable unit' (Modern Perl).

 Things to remember
 ------------------